ianfajardo/tryorthokeys/posts/best-keyboard-stabilizers.md

 ---
-title: Best Keyboard Stabilizers for your Mechanical Keyboard
+title: Best Keyboard Stabilizers for your Mechanical Keyboard in 2024
+metatitle:
-metatitle: Best Keyboard Stabilizers for your Mechanical Keyboard | durock stabilizers plate mount stabilizers everglide stabilizers
+  Best Keyboard Stabilizers for your Mechanical Keyboard in 2024 | durock stabilizers plate mount stabilizers everglide stabilizers
-description: We created this list of the best keyboard stabilizers to reduce your keyboard key rattle.
+description: We created this list of the best keyboard stabilizers to reduce your keyboard key rattle in 2024.
-date: 2022-04-24
+date: 2024-02-21
-image: /blog/best-keyboard-stabilizers.jpg
+image: /best-keyboard-stabilizers-2024.jpg
 ---

 <div class="row mb-4">